Using psychology to learn psychology

 • Ask: “When you guessed, what made you confident enough to shout out?”

-• Did some students have a hunch, but kept quiet becaue they weren’t sure?
+• Did some students have a hunch, but kept quiet because they weren’t sure?

-Task 3: “Should students write or type their notes?”
+Task 3: “Should we write or type our notes in lectures?”

 Discuss: